What is “Immunity Debt”?

 Tissue damage provides new opportunities for everyday pathogens

-After you’ve had a respiratory virus infect and replicate in you – it leaves damaged cells behind.
+After you’ve had a respiratory virus infect and replicate in you, it leaves damaged cells behind.

 Pain from a sore throat, for example, exemplifies damaged tissue.
 The airways can also be damaged.
 When this happens, some bacteria and fungi that live around or within us can gain an all-access pass to suddenly less well-defended tissues.
 And now you have a new infection.
-Maybe even at the same time as the virus you got first.
+Perhaps even at the same time as the virus you got first.
 Maybe starting up as the first one resolves, a changeover that can be imperceptible and feel like a four-week bout of yuck instead of two two-week bouts.

 Immune-evading tricks